How to Make a Yummy Sourdough Sandwich Loaf without Yeast

-I first looked into sourdough last summer when I was just tired of eating bad-for-you bread and spending lots of money on the decent stuff.
+I first looked into sourdough summer 2022 when I was just tired of eating bad-for-you bread and spending lots of money on the decent stuff.
 In my research, I found a few recipes to get me started with sourdough that weren’t intimidating like those beautiful round artisan sourdough loaves.
-Maybe one day I’ll get there but for now I am loving that I’ve perfected a delicious no yeast sourdough sandwich loaf.
+It doesn’t take much to perfect a delicious no yeast sourdough sandwich loaf.
+Let me show you how…

 Why does sourdough bread need yeast?

 It doesn’t.
-Sourdough is meant to rise on its own with no help except from time.
+Sourdough is meant to rise by fermentation on its own with no help except from time and temperature.

 So why change the recipe?